Terra Documentation

 Submit an Exchange Rate Vote

-containing the salt of the hash submitted in the prevote phase to prove honestly.
-The hash is the leading 20 bytes of the SHA256 hexa string run over the string of the format salt:price:denom:validator-address
+Validators must submit two exchange rate vote transactions to participate in the oracle; a prevote containing the hash of the actual vote in the first vote period, and a vote containing the salt of the hash submitted in the prevote phase to prove honestly.
+The hash is the leading 20 bytes of the SHA256 hexa string run over the string of the format salt:price:denom:validator-address.

 To submit a prevote, run: